Why Do You Have Dandruff with Polycystic Ovarian Syndrome?

 No Shortage of Treatments Available for Seborrheic Dermatitis (Dandruff).

 There is no shortage of treatments available for seborrheic dermatitis and your choice will likely depend on the severity of the condition, your skin type and what area of the body is affected.
-Most people start out by treating it with creams and lotions but if it is severe your doctor might recommend a stronger prescription medication.
-You cannot eliminate this condition permanently because it is chronic.
-However, treatments can provide a great deal of relief and help you cope with the more embarrassing and visible signs of this PCOS hair and skin condition.
+You cannot eliminate this condition permanently unless you address hormone imbalance.

 The Insulite PCOS System is not intended to be medical treatment, nor is information on this website intended to be a substitute for the advice or care of a health-care practitioner.
 The Insulite PCOS System is a combination of nutritional supplementation and lifestyle programs intended to help individuals better manage their health and wellbeing.
 Consult a health-care practitioner before beginning the Insulite PCOS System.
 Because of ongoing research, clinical experience, and the rapid accumulation of information relating to the subject matter discussed on this website, the website’s users are advised to carefully review and evaluate the information on this website and continue to expand and broaden their knowledge of new information as it becomes available on this website and elsewhere.
 The use or application of the information contained on this website is at the sole discretion and risk of the user.